What is a LAN party?

 While we are not responsible for lost or stolen items, we do our best to keep track of everyone’s equipment and make sure it doesn’t leave with anyone other than its original owner.
 However, you should always make sure you don’t leave the obvious things laying around, such as your wallet and cell phone.

 Can I bring more than one monitor?

-Each ticket includes 1 (ONE) monitor per attendee, up to 32”.
+Each ticket includes space for only one monitor per attendee, up to 34”.
 If you would like to use a second monitor, you’ll need to purchase a second ticket, as space is limited.